 What are tweakments?
 Minor, non-surgical, in-clinic procedures like injectables (think Botox and fillers) and lasers.
 Treatments that can deliver serious, visible results.
 No knife required.
+And these are some of the best face treatments for the menopause.

 If you are feeling like you need a refresh, like you need a youth boost, like your face has morphed into your mother’s, then they might be for you.
 They are not, of course, everyone’s cup of tea, but they’re certainly something that I am keen to investigate to give myself – and my face – a bit of a boost.